 If the cycle holds such valuable information, why do most of us ignore it?
 The biggest reason is the Pill—when you’re on hormonal birth control, you have no cycle to track.
 Not to knock the Pill; for nearly 70 years now it has freed women from the constant fear of unplanned pregnancy.
 But that freedom has and still does cost many of us the chance to experience and understand our natural cycles.

 Technology is lifting the veil on the mysteries of “the period” and I’m excited to be at the forefront of a movement to empower women with simple, convenient tools for harnessing the power of cycle tracking to enhance health and well-being.
-The Ava bracelet uses wearable technology to more accurately and easily track a woman’s cycle by measuring nine physiological parameters fed into an algorithm that measures the rise in hormones estradiol and progesterone.
+The Ava bracelet uses wearable technology to more accurately and easily track a woman’s cycle by measuring seven physiological parameters fed into an algorithm that measures the rise in hormones estradiol and progesterone.
 Ava is focused on helping couples detect a woman’s fertile window to increase the odds of getting pregnant.
 But we know this is only the tip of the iceberg for what our sensor bracelet can do to empower women through knowledge of their cycles, including pregnancy monitoring and even contraception someday.

 To be honest, I think it’s shocking that something like this hasn’t been done already.
 But the male-dominated tech industry isn’t exactly on the cutting edge when it comes to the issues that affect women most.
 We can order dinner, request a ride, or count our steps with our phones, but it’s still hard, messy and inconvenient to unveil the most basic information about women’s bodies.